 The new costs of doing business in the EU post-GDPR

-The reported aim of the directive, which was praised by the creative industry but lambasted by social media companies and advocates of free speech, was to force major online companies (like Google and Facebook) to share revenues with copyright holders and to regulate their sites more heavily than they already are in the post-GDPR era.
+The reported aim of the directive, which was praised by the creative industry but lambasted by social media companies and advocates of free speech, was to force major internet companies (like Google and Facebook) to share revenues with copyright holders and to regulate their sites more heavily than they already are in the post-GDPR era.

 The link tax